mariuhmm/Mancala-Game/README.md

 ## Description

 This project is a 2-player Mancala game made in Java.
-The project incorporates both Kalah and AyoAyo rules such as capturing stones, adding stones to stores and getting extra turns.
-There are also Junit tests to test the board class of the game.
+The project incorporates a GUI and both Kalah and AyoAyo rules such as capturing stones, adding stones to stores and getting extra turns.

 ## Getting Started